cck325/Proposal-Phase/README.md

 ### APIs and Web Service Requirements

-I think i will need to use the OMDb API data base.
+I think i will need to use the themoviedb API data base.
 In the data base I can get all the information I need.

 ### Python Package Requirements